threlte/threlte/.changeset/quick-deers-hope.md

 '@threlte/xr': patch
 ---

-* Allow hit testing from controllers / hands
+* (xr) - useHitTest: Allow hit testing from controllers / hands
-* Do not attempt to resize renderer when in an immersive xr session
+* (core) - Do not attempt to resize renderer when in an immersive xr session